dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-6 Windows ETW.md

 Knowing that Defender was the issue is just the first step.
 If you look at the top panel again, you'll see that the delay is not entirely caused by busy antivirus scanning.
 The `MsMpEng.exe` process was active from the time `35.1` until `35.7`, but the application didn't start immediately after that.
 There is an additional delay of 0.5 sec from time `35.7`until `36.2`, during which the CPU was mostly idle, not doing anything.
 To find the root cause of this, you would need to follow the thread wakeup history across processes, which we will not present here.
 In the end, you would find a blocking web service call to `MpClient.dll!MpClient::CMpSpyNetContext::UpdateSpynetMetrics` which did wait for some Microsoft Defender web service to respond.
 If you enable TCP/IP or socket ETW traces you can also find out with which remote endpoint Microsoft Defender was communicating.
 So, the second part of the delay is caused by the `MsMpEng.exe` process waiting for the network, which also blocked our application from running.

 This case study shows only one example of what type of issues you can effectively analyze with WPA, but there are many others.
 The WPA interface is very rich and highly customizable.
 It supports custom profiles to configure the graphs and tables for visualizing event data in the way you like best.
 Originally, WPA was developed for device driver developers and there are built-in profiles that do not focus on application development.
-ETWController brings its own profile (*Overview.wpaprofile*) that you can set as the default profile under *Profiles -> Save Startup Profile* to always use the performance overview profile.
+ETWController brings its own profile (*Overview.wpaprofile*) that you can set as the default profile under *Profiles &rarr; Save Startup Profile* to always use the performance overview profile.

 [^1]: Windows SDK Downloads - [https://developer.microsoft.com/en-us/windows/downloads/sdk-archive/](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive/)
 [^2]: Windows ADK Downloads - [https://learn.microsoft.com/en-us/windows-hardware/get-started/adk-install#other-adk-downloads](https://learn.microsoft.com/en-us/windows-hardware/get-started/adk-install#other-adk-downloads)